Ricky Gervais and Peter Egan join campaigners calling for Indonesia to close down its Live Animal Markets

 On the 20th May, Wuhan followed suit, announcing a city-wide ban on the trading, consumption and hunting of all wildlife; and said the local administration would take part in the wider national scheme that was announced with plans to buyout wild animal breeders, in an effort to reduce the consumption of wild animals.
 This is a first-of-its-kind nationwide scheme in China, and two central provinces – Hunan and Jiangxi, where the majority of wildlife farming takes place – have already outlined details of a buyout program to help farmers switch to alternative livelihoods, such as growing fruits, vegetables, tea plants and herbs.

-In Vietnam, on the 9th March, Vietnam’s Prime Minister ordered the Ministry of Agriculture and Rural Development to submit a Directive for a ban on the wildlife trade; whilst the authorities have stated that they are continuing to discourage dog and cat meat consumption during this crisis.
+In Vietnam, on the 9th March, Vietnam’s Prime Minister ordered the Ministry of Agriculture and Rural Development to submit a Directive for a ban on the wildlife trade and on the 24th July, Vietnam banned the import of wildlife and wildlife products, as well as the markets that sell them, including online, to reduce the risk of new pandemics.
+The authorities have also stated that they are continuing to discourage dog and cat meat consumption during this crisis.

 Dog and cat meat trade